KazuroAkashi/fourier-drawer/README.md

-# react-p5 Template
+# Fourier Drawer

-This is a simple template for p5 projects with
+This is a simple algorithm for drawing images with rotating lines, by using Fourier Transforms.
-React base.
-The reason for react is that we might need some website features.